travisrobinson2006/CS467/README.md

 1) To put the output file you just created into the HDFS (distributed across the three worker nodes), type "hdfs dfs -put <i>outputfilename</i> /databases"

-2) Check that your file was transferred successfully by entering "hadoop fs -ls databases".
+2) Check that your file was transferred successfully by entering "hadoop fs -ls /databases".
 The output file name should appear.

 <b>To use hive:</b>